 In the event that the contractual obligations are breached repeatedly, Austrian Power Grid AG has the right to terminate the framework agreement with the supplier.

 Generation units that provide mFRR can also carry out numerous scheduled and reserve deliveries.
 It must, however, be ensured that the agreed range for mFRR is verifiably available at all times, i.e. starting from the current operating point, a power increase or a power reduction within the agreed range and quality must be possible at all times.

 For monitoring purposes, the supplier must provide Austrian Power Grid AG with time-stamped measured values for the individual generation pools via online transmission.

-The supplier must also record these values to ensure that he can also subsequently provide Austrian Power Grid AG with values that may not been transmitted.
+The supplier must also record these values to ensure that he is able to subsequently provide Austrian Power Grid AG with values that may have not been transmitted.

 More detailed specifications can be found in the Prequalification Documentation for mFRR (German only).

 There is an energy price for mFRR.
-The energy prices are used to create the Merit Order List, which is subsequently used in the call procedure.
+The energy prices are used to create the Merit Order List, which is subsequently used in the call-up procedure.